Achievable logoAchievable logo

 Employee Dishonesty

-This form protects an employer against fraudulent acts by employees.
-It covers all of an insured’s property, including money and securities.
+This form protects an employer against fraudulent acts committed by employees.
+It covers loss of the insured’s property, including money and securities.

-There are three different formats for employee dishonesty coverage:
+There are three formats for employee dishonesty coverage:

 1. Name Schedule.
 Only covers individuals named in the Declarations.
-If a named employee leaves, the insurer must be notified to remove that employee and add the replacement to keep coverage accurate.
+If a named employee leaves, the insurer must be notified so the former employee can be removed and the new employee added.

 2. Position Schedule.
 Covers whoever holds the listed position.
-You don’t need to notify the insurer when one employee leaves and another is hired into the same position.
+You don’t need to notify the insurer when an employee leaves and a replacement is hired.

 3. Blanket Coverage.
 Covers loss caused by any employee.
 Under blanket coverage, the employer must establish a reasonable case that the employee(s) caused the loss.